How to Migrate from Apache Ranger on Databricks

 This is the power of ABAC with exception-based policy definitions.
 We’ve reduced the number of policies but also reduced the amount of “role-tracking” you must do to avoid data leaks when new roles are added to the system because you are able to set a default to least privileged.

 There are also, of course, many other policy nuances that could be covered here but weren’t, which we’re happy to discuss if you want to reach out with specific questions.
-And, if you’re wondering how policy enforcement is actually done in Databricks – it is native within the Spark execution – Immuta enforcement is completely invisible to users executing Spark on the Databricks cluster, no matter the language: R, Scala, Python, or SQL.
+And, if you’re wondering how data policy enforcement is actually done in Databricks – it is native within the Spark execution – Immuta enforcement is completely invisible to users executing Spark on the Databricks cluster, no matter the language: R, Scala, Python, or SQL.